 Disney’s Hollywood Studios has no shortage of locations that are just a bit off.
-With the park being mostly under construction, many of the locations are not actually there anymore, which can make it difficult to find some of them.
+With the Park being mostly under construction, many of the locations are not actually there anymore, making it difficult to find some of them.
 For example…

 Ear Full Tower

-Part of the old Studio Backlot Tour, the Harbor Attack scene would have been a good place to pick up some extra pokeballs.
-Only problem is, this attraction closed long before the game was ever created.
+As part of the old Studio Backlot Tour, the Harbor Attack scene would have been a good place to pick up some extra poke balls.
+The only problem is, this attraction closed long before the game was ever created.

 Star Wars Launch Bay

-Again, got the name right but the photo is a bit outdated.
+Again, I got the name right, but the photo is a bit outdated.
 PizzeRizzo replaced Pizza Planet shortly after the game was released, so we’ll give them a pass on this one.

 Kermit in a Tuxedo

 I love that the name of this one is very much to the point.
-They give no explanation because none is needed.
+They do not explain because none is needed.
 It’s Kermit the Frog in a tuxedo.
 What more could you want?

 Indiana Jones and Golden Idol

 Ok, we’ve had some locations before that could potentially be mobile, but I’ve never seen a person be the location!
-According to the name and image, the actor in the Indiana Jones Stunt Spectacular is the pokestop.
-Just follow him around and you’ll never run out of items.
+According to the name and image, the Indiana Jones Stunt Spectacular actor is the poke stop.
+Just follow him around, and you’ll never run out of items.